 4) Know what to expect from your medications

-Most psychiatric medications take days or even weeks to achieve their full effect.
-Also, your prescriber may need to adjust the dosage several times and/or try different medications to find what works best for you.
+Most psychiatric medications take days or more commonly a few weeks to achieve their full effect.
+Also, your prescriber may need to adjust the dosage several times and/or try different medications or combinations of medication to find what works best for you.
 Learn about common side effects and let your prescriber know immediately if something doesn’t seem right or you begin experiencing uncomfortable reactions of any kind.
 Also be sure to talk about any past negative reactions to specific medications, any drug allergies you have, and if you are pregnant or breast feeding.

 5) Store and dispose of medications appropriately

-Most medicines need to be stored out of direct sunlight and at a temperature that is free of extreme heat or cold.
-Medications also need to be secured in in child-proof containers and in a place that children can’t reach.
+Most medicines need to be stored out of direct sunlight and at a temperature that is free from extreme heat or cold.
+Medications also need to be secured in in child-proof containers and in a place that children can’t reach them.
 Outdated medications should be disposed of through authorized community “medication take-back” programs or by flushing them down the toilet.

 6) Don’t share your medications with others